The Complete Guide

 No, because the total payout and premium has not been fixed.
 It can change any time after the first 5 years.

 Is the disability assessment free of charge?

-Why is premium higher as I get older?
+Why is the premium higher as I get older?

-- Premium may change depending on the amount of claims expected
+- Premium may change depending on the actual amount of claims

 How much payout will I get upon claim?